MooersLab/latextips/README.md

 I paste the URL on the placeholder `http` and then hit tab.
 The cursor moves out of the braces and over the period to the start of the next sentence on a new line.
 LaTeX automatically handles the generation of the footnote number and its placement in the footer of the page.
+If the footnote bleeds into the right margin, you can remove the enclosed \url{} because with this removed, \footnote can line wrap the URL.
+Of course, in this state, the URL will not be a hyperlink to the website.

 ## Multipart documents